 Who needs a food permit?

 If you prepare, hold, transport and/or serve food for pay you are required by state law to have a food permit.
 Charitable, non-profit organizations and private schools are not required to have a food permit.

 How do I get a food permit?

 What if I purchase a facility that has a current permit?

 If the facility is an existing food facility and you are a new owner, the existing owner's permit is no longer valid.
-You should contact your county health department environmentalist for information on how to obtain a food permit.
-The county will send you an application packet containing the information required for permitting.
+You should contact email@example.com or a regional environmentalist for information on how to obtain a food permit.
+You will receive an application packet containing the information required for permitting.
 You must have a food permit before you begin operation.

 If you are an existing food facility with a valid food permit, you will have a permit inspection up to 60 days prior to the expiration of you current permit.
 In order to renew your food permit, you must be in compliance with all items on the inspection report.